Econans/.github/.github/ISSUE_TEMPLATE/change_request.md

 ---
 name: Change request
-about: Suggest an change for this project
+about: Request changes to an existing feature
 title: ''
 labels: change
 assignees: ''

 ---

-**Is your change request related to a problem?
-Please describe.**
+**Change purpose**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+_Replace with a clear and concise description of what the change aims to solve or provide._

-**Describe the solution you'd like**
+**Change description**
-A clear and concise description of what you want to happen.
+_Replace with a clear and concise description of what you want changed._

-**Describe the current solution**
+**Context or environment**
-A clear and concise description of how the current solution works right now.
+_Replace with a clear and consize description of the feature's specific context, if such exists._

-**Additional context**
-Add any other context or screenshots about the feature request here.